 NONFICTION.
 Aka.
 Informational text.

-So how do we help children comprehend informational text?
+So how do we help children comprehend informational/expository text?

 The solution to this is this…

 First, teachers and parents, we need to teach kids the characteristics of the text— explaining text structures like problem/solution or compare/contrast, as well as text features like bolded vocabulary words, charts, and captions.
-This improves comprehension.
+This improves comprehension dramatically.

 Third, we give our children more practice reading nonfiction for authentic purposes.
-This means reading books to learn something about that relates to our life, homework, or curiosity.
+This means reading books to learn something that relates to our life, homework, or curiosity.
 Here’s how it works…if your young reader develops an interest in birds — get them bird books so they can learn more!
 In addition, children need time using reference materials like dictionaries and encyclopedias.

-Fourth and finally, we give children access to engaging, well-written, good nonfiction books.
+Fourth and finally, we must give children access to engaging, well-written, good nonfiction books.
 That’s where my book recommendations and list will help!

-Look for books by topic or simply browse to find books that look interesting to stock in your school classroom, school or public library, or home bookshelves.
+Use these lists to help you find books that look interesting to stock in your school classroom, school or public library, or home bookshelves.

 Ready to find the best nonfiction children’s books?